pajaz/final-module-linux-conf-mgmt2022/README.md

 - Desktop Environment: No
 - Memory: 2gb (Enough for the purpose of this test)
 - Disk Space: 15gb
-- Network adapter: Bridged Adapter
+- Network adapter: NAT, Host-only Adapter

 #### Packages